aiven/aiven-docs/docs/tools/cli/service/flink.md

 title: avn service flink
 ---

-Here you\'ll find the full list of commands for `avn service flink`.
+Full list of commands for `avn service flink`.

 :::warning
 The Aiven for Apache Flink® CLI commands have been updated, and to